impresso/impresso-user-admin/README.md

 make run
 ```

+### Note on collection syncronisation between indices.

+Collections are simple identifiers assigned to a set of newspaper articles and stored in the `search` index.
+However, other indices (e.g. `tr_passages`) can be linked to a collection to allow cross-indices search.
+The task of creating a collection is a long running one because it uses a solr search query to filter the `content items` and a solr update request to add the collection tag to the various indices.
+Every search request is limited to `settings.IMPRESSO_SOLR_EXEC_LIMIT` rows (100 by default) and the number of loops is limited to the user `max_allowed_loops` parameter in the database and in general cannot be higher of `settings.IMPRESSO_SOLR_MAX_LOOPS` (100 recommended for a total of 100\*100 rows default max).
+Set both parameters in the `.env` file accordingly.

+The task of creating a collection is delegated to the _Celery_ task manager and a `Job` instance stored in the database is assigned to the task to allow the follow-up of the task progress.
+The task is executed asynchronously.
+In the future releases, the user will be notified via email when the task is completed (still todo).

 ## Project

 The 'impresso - Media Monitoring of the Past' project is funded by the Swiss National Science Foundation (SNSF) under grant number [CRSII5_173719](http://p3.snf.ch/project-173719) (Sinergia program).
 The project aims at developing tools to process and explore large-scale collections of historical newspapers, and at studying the impact of this new tooling on historical research practices.
 More information at https://impresso-project.ch.